juergenweb/FrontendComments/README.md

 * LazyCron enabled for sending mails

 ## Highlights / Features
-* Easy integration: Only 1 line of code inside a template is necessary to render the comments + forms on the frontend
+* Easy integration: Only 1 line of code inside a template is necessary to render the comments + form on the frontend
 * Possibility to use one comment field with different parameters in multiple templates
 * Enable/disable star rating on per comment field base
 * Enable/disable rating of comments (like/dislike) on per comment field base
 * Offer commenters the receiving of notification emails if a new reply has been posted
 * Queuing the sending of notification emails instead of sending all at once (preventing performance issues by sending to many emails at once)
 * Ajax driven form submission with server side validation without page reload
-* Reply forms will only be loaded on demand by clicking on the reply symbol
+* Reply forms will only be loaded on demand
 * Option to send HTML email templates (provided by FrontendForms)
 * Enable/disable the sending of notification emails to a commenter if status of a comment has been changed to "approved" or "SPAM"
-* No dependencies
+* No dependencies (except FrontendForms)
 * Support for UiKit 3 and Bootstrap 5 framework out of the box

 ## Table of contents